CONTRIBUTING ART & WRITING

 This is a volunteer-run project, and it’s a barn-raising in every way.
 Printing bills are expensive.
 But we know your time is valuable and that art isn’t free.
 That’s why we’ve got a subscription-based model and we don’t give our content away online.

-We typically give honorariums of $25 to $100 depending on the piece and its length, as well as for artwork contributions that illustrate articles.
-Longer, solicited profiles or articles will be compensated at 10 cents to 20 cents per word, to be determined at the time we agree on a proposal and consult our current funds.
+We typically give honorariums of $50 to $150 depending on the piece and its length, as well as for artwork contributions that illustrate articles.
+Longer, solicited profiles or articles will be compensated at 10 cents per word, to be determined at the time we agree on a proposal and consult our current funds.
 If there’s a piece that absolutely needs to be written but would require more time and research, we’re willing to look into grants that may fund the work; we are a fiscally-sponsored project of Cultureworks in Philadelphia, and can accept tax-deductible contributions.

 *If you are suffering from financial hardship and can’t afford a single issue at $15, you may send an email to editor@rootquarterly.com and we’ll work something out.